luffy2106/AI_app_age_transform/README.md

 ```

 ## 3. Run with docker
-1. Build the image
+Build the image
 ```
 docker build -t age_transform -f docker/Dockerfile .
 ```
-2. Build and run by docker compose
+Build and run by docker compose
 ```
 docker-compose up -d
 ```

-Few notes on this project:
+# Few notes on this project(For development only)
 - There are some dependencies in files YAML which can not convert to requirements.txt, because there dependencices managed by conda only
 - You can run the tool by unicorn, but if you "-k uvicorn.workers.UvicornWorker" and "--timeout 180" the program will show error, because uvicorn need to set up the process to run the tool and the default timeout of the command is short than we expected.
 ```